 Diego Velázquez (1599-1660) was the most important Spanish painter in the 17th century and was court painter to King Philip IV of Spain.
 He produced many portraits of the royal family, the wider royal household and Spanish nobility.
 He widely considered one of the greatest artists.
 Velázquez painted in a natural style and was renowned for his ability to capture a realistic likeness and a sense of the sitter's character, whilst creating masterpieces that were unlike anything being produced within his time.
 He used few colours, preferring a simple palette and loose, impressionistic brushstrokes to create a lively realism of his subjects.
-CONSIDER How can a portrait show us both the present and the future at the same time?
-DISCUSS What does the pose tell us about this child?
+DISCUSS How can a portrait show us both the present and the future at the same time?
+COMPARE